richchapler/AzureSolutionsDocumentation/docs/Data_OneClickIngestion.md

 #### Pro Tips

-* Consider using MULTILINE JSON rather than JSON
 * Consider increasing the speed of ingestion from the default of every five minutes by executing the following KQL:<br />
 `.alter database rchaplerded policy ingestionbatching @'{"maximumBatchingTimeSpan":"00:00:30"}'`
 * You might also detect ingestion failures by executing the following KQL:<br />